What Is A Pitch Raise?

 Is This Just A “Double Tuning”?

-Pitch Raising is not the same as tuning your piano twice.
-Extra time is spent at the beginning of the appointment to adjust string tension up across the board.
-Doing so allows strings to stabilize one another during the standard piano tuning to follow.
+Pitch Raising is not simply tuning your piano twice.
+Extra time is spent at the beginning of the appointment to adjust string tension up across the board, sometimes two or three times before it is stable.
+Doing so allows forces to equalize during the standard piano fine-tuning that follows.
 In total, this service coupled with a standard tuning takes no more than 2 hours, for which we do not charge a “doubled” fee.
-The result is a restoration of stability for a neglected piano’s tuning.
+The result is a full restoration of tone and stability for a neglected piano’s tuning.

 Is It Possible For Strings To Break?

-The simple answer is, yes, strings can break at any time — during any activity!
+Strings can break at any time during any activity — ask other string musicians and you’ll hear it happens to them far more often!
 However, this is very unlikely in newer and well-maintained pianos.
-String breakage is notoriously caused by corrosion and rust on bearing points.
-Tension adds strain on these points and when adding even more tension, the corroded string catches and over-stretches.
-Snap.
-Understandably, we will replace broken strings at minimal cost.
-However, string breakage is an unpredictable event and we do not take responsibility for it.
-It is our mandate to provide professional service and proactively avoid damaging your piano with strict caution while raising the pitch.
+String breakage has 2 causes: quality of manufacture and corrosion/rust on string bearing points.
+Tension adds strain on these points and when raising the pitch there is considerable extra tension.
+The corroded string catches and over-stretches — SNAP!
+Understandably, we replace broken strings at cost.
+However, string breakage is an unpredictable event that we aim to avoid and mitigate at all costs.
+As such, we are not responsible for compromised strings.
+It is our mandate to provide professional service and proactively avoid damaging your piano with extra caution while raising the pitch.

 PIANO MAKES WE SERVICE